DigitalGlobe/geoio/README.rst

 retrieval.
 Therefore, it requires that the input image be a valid DigitalGlobe image.
 This is currently either a .TIL file with the associated meta data files (.IMD and/or .XML) present in the image directory or a .TIF files with an identially named .IMD or .XML file.
-The meta data is read into an ``OrderedBunch`` object (inherited from the tinytools package) attached to the instantiated object.
+The metadata is read into an ``OrderedBunch`` object (inherited from the tinytools package) attached to the instantiated object.